 0428.
 Awakening.
 When you start to realize that you have started to realize something.

 0504.
-Bureaucrats.
-Took a housing assessment at Clark County Social Services and was given a call back card and told to call back every 30 days while they work on “verifying homelessness.”
+Housing is personal.
+Took a housing assessment at Clark County Social Services and was given a call back card and told to call back every 30 days while the government tries to “verify homelessness.”
 How does one “verify homelessness?”
 Does the Census Bureau have data tools and housing-related statistics on MIA persons?
 Does social services employ investigators to knock on tents and “talk to the neighbors?”
 Do they collect discharge papers from homeless shelters?
 Order a credit report from Experian?
-Not sure how that works but for the record I’ve slept in cars, tunnels, stairwells, sidewalks. balconies, bathroom stalls, abandoned homes, a haunted house, a bush when the sprinklers came on, and a 53-foot tractor trailer — U.S. Express, bitch.
-Having a home again is personal, but I’m glad the government was able to “verify” my street cred.
+Not sure how that works but for the record I’ve slept in cars, tunnels, stairwells, sidewalks. balconies, bathroom stalls, abandoned homes, a haunted house, and a 53-foot tractor trailer — U.S. Express, bitch.
+So I hope the government will be able to “verify” my street cred.

 0514.
 Sidewalks.
 Government’s best attempt at keeping street people off the streets.